tanmayiballa/Vision-transformers-implementation/src/readme.md

-The jupyter notebooks have clear instructions for the implementation.
+#### Use these Jupyter notebooks to test the algorithm on the specified datasets.
+The code instructions are clearly mentioned in the notebooks.